TheKlodster/Jungle-Japes-Buff/README.md

 2. Turn it on.
 3. Gaming.

+Any users that have the plugin installed will be able to hear the sound effects together in the room.

-Credit to **stuge** and **rallittelija** for the sound effects, big up Trap House.\
+Credit to **Stuge** and **Rallittelija** for the sound effects, big up Trap House.

 Credit to the Runelite team as well as the Runelite Development Discord channel for their help and guidance on making my first plugin.

-Note: if you 1-tick the banana, it never spawns and stuge's sound effect will not play.
+Note: if you 1-tick the banana peel, it never spawns and Stuge's sound effect will not play.

 ---